Still considering naming a trust as the beneficiary of your IRA? Here are some do's and don'ts.

 Thinking of naming a trust as your IRA's primary beneficiary?
 Make sure you're doing it for the right reason.
 Leaving an IRA to a trust will likely not make things easier or save on taxes.

-"When someone asks me, should I name a trust as IRA beneficiary, I say, tell me why you think you should and the first two reasons don't count," says Ed Slott, founder of Ed Slott and Company, an IRA education company, and author of several books, including "Fund Your Future: A Tax-Smart Savings Plan in Your 20s and 30s."
+"When someone asks me, 'Should I name a trust as IRA beneficiary?'
+I say, 'Tell me why you think you should, and the first 2 reasons don't count," says Ed Slott, founder of Ed Slott and Company, an IRA education company, and author of several books, including "Fund Your Future: A Tax-Smart Savings Plan in Your 20s and 30s."

 There are some good reasons to leave IRA money to a trust: typically for the benefit of someone who can't be trusted with the money.
 That might be a minor child, a spendthrift or the spouse of a 2nd marriage.
 In the last instance, a trust is often set up for those who want to leave enough money for the care of their spouse and then direct any remaining funds to go to their children after the spouse passes.

 "Trusts should be used in their full capacity as a protector and should not be something that does more harm than simply leaving IRA money outright to a listed beneficiary," says accountant M.D.
 Anderson, Arizona certified legal document preparer, founder of InheritedIRAHell.com and president of Financial Strategies, specializing in inherited IRA issues.

 The trick, according to Anderson, is for trust preparers to insert proper IRA terms so the trust doesn't become legal fiction or conflict with IRS rules.